 In the sleepy hills of Mexico lies one of the most gorgeous towns I have ever seen, San Miguel de Allende.
 This picturesque town is sure to give you all the “wow moments” of a big city, but with the pleasure of a small-town atmosphere.
-Don’t expect to find a fast-paced lifestyle in San Miguel, but rather a tranquil one.
+Don’t expect to find a fast-paced lifestyle in Saint Miguel, Mexico– but rather a tranquil one.
 One that slowly evolves right in front of you.

 Things to do in San Miguel de Allende